cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 InfoKat searches  **bibliographic records**.
 It does not provide full text access.
-Instead, they provide access by telling us where to locate the content.
+Instead, they provide access
+by linking to content or
+by providing physical directions to that content.
 For example, if that content is a print item someplace on the library's shelves,
 InfoKat might tell us it's located on the